MuhammadJhohirulIslamShohag/IELTS_Reading/Speaking/part_two.md

 My **mother's** love language is food.
 She finds immense joy in the act of creating and **sharing** a meal.
 For her, cooking is an expression of **love**, a way to show **care** and affection.
 It's a **cultural** **tradition** she deeply respects, a way to connect with others and bring them **happiness**.
 She delights in the smiles and shared moments that come with a delicious meal, seeing it as a form of **generosity** and a **creative** outlet.

 I feel an overwhelming sense of **gratitude** and **appreciation** for my **mother**.
 Her **dedication** and **selfless** nature **inspire** me daily.
 Her cooking brings a sense of **comfort** and warmth that is irreplaceable, making me feel incredibly **loved** and **fortunate**.
 I deeply **respect** her passion and **admire** her ability to create **happiness** through her culinary creations.
 She is truly a remarkable person, and I feel incredibly **lucky** to have her in my life.

 ------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------

+### Describe your favourite author, we should say.

 ## Imam Muhammad al-Bukhari: A Beacon of Islamic Knowledge

 **Who is he?**